| FTH(1) | General Commands Manual | FTH(1) |

 the same file after processing, otherwise copies original to the backup

 file before reading it.
-See option -e
+See option -e above for an

-example and see also implicit loop options -a
+example and see also implicit loop options -a,

--n
+-n -p.

 Note: There are no spaces allowed between

-and suffix if
+-i and suffix if

-suffix was specified!-l
+suffix was specified!-l-n, -p and

-and in-place option
+in-place option -i[suffix].

-[suffix].
-See also options
+See also options -a and

-eval
+-F.-n-e eval

 on each line while not echoing every